sbacchio/lqcd.eu/eurolat.rst

 -----------------------

-To ensure a wide participation in deciding on the way forward, the Ad hoc committee was charged with the preparation of a meeting at :ref:`Lattice 2020 <Lattice2020>` (**canceled**), which could be attended by scientists (postdoctoral level and higher) who are affiliated with a European institution.
-Since the Lattice 2020 conference has been canceled, please subscribe to the :ref:`Mailing List` to be informed about the upcoming kick-off meeting.
+To ensure a wide participation in deciding on the way forward, the Ad hoc committee was charged with the preparation of a meeting at :ref:`Lattice 2020 <Lattice2020>` (**canceled**).
+Since the Lattice 2020 conference has been canceled, please subscribe to the :ref:`Mailing List` to be informed about the upcoming meeting for the creation of EuroLat, which should be attended by scientists (postdoctoral level and higher) who are affiliated with a European institution.
-In addition to discussing whether the lattice community supports the concept of HPC Community Access, the purpose of the meeting is to set up an Executive Committee of EuroLat.
+During the meeting various issues related to the creation of the EuroLat association will be discussed as well as an Executive Committee of EuroLat will be set up.

 Ad hoc Committee